Bergen

 Bergen Steinsenter is located in the heart of Bergen, Bryggen.
 Browse through a beautiful selection of stones, minerals, fossils & jewellery and find something truly unusual and unique.
 The different crystals make for a perfect gift or souvenir to take home with you.

-The Farmers' Market in Bergen is held on Saturdays right at the harbour (check the website for specific dates).
+The Farmers' Market in Bergen is held twice per month on Saturdays right at the harbour (check the website for specific dates).
 This is the place to try new foods and shop for local specialities.
 Producers and farmers come to the market to sell everything from meat and smoked salmon to cheese, bread and pastries.

 Flying is definitely the best way to get to Bergen, but it’s a good idea to book well in advance.
 The Gaia airport bus service from Bergen Airport at Flesland runs every 15 minutes.
 The journey takes about half an hour, and the bus takes you to the SAS Royal Hotel Bryggen in the city centre.
-A single ticket costs 85 NOK.
-A taxi from the airport to the city centre costs about NOK 250-300.

 Norway can be visited visa-free for up to 90 days by citizens of most European countries, Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
-International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
-Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.
+International (non-Schengen) travellers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
+Citizens of Schengen countries can travel without a passport but must have a valid ID with them during their stay.

 Bergen is a popular cruise destination and can be considered the gate to the fjords of Norway.
 The wharf in Bryggen is listed among UNESCO’s World Heritage Sites.
 Skolten Cruise Port (Vagen Harbor), the main cruise terminal, is located about 1km away from the Bryggen wharf area.
 This is where most cruise ships dock, larger ships may also dock at Dokken/Jekteviken Port, which is about 1km away from the Fish Market.
 The cruise schedule for the port in Bergen can be found here: www.bergenhavn.no There are free shuttle services available that will take you to Hurtigruteterminalen (speed boat terminal).
 From there, you can easily reach the city centre on foot.
 If you require special assistance or a wheelchair, a shuttle bus can take you directly to the city centre.